 Six fiberglass spreader arms of three telescoping sections for each.
-Equipped with cushioned wire guides for attaching wire sets.
+Bags of wire guides for each arm for attaching wire sets.

 Wire/tip space assemblies separately bagged and labeled for each band.
 Wires and tip spacers are pre-measured and assembled, ready for installation on the hexagonal frame.
 The wire is pvc insulated #14 gauge stranded copper.